mertdurukan/mertdurukan/README.md

 🥅 2022 Goals: Learn more about software architecture.

-⚡ Fun fact: I love chatting with smart and cultured people.
+⚡ Fun fact: I like meeting people which is enjoy improving theirselves and from diffrent cultures.

 😻 Every person means an extra brain movement.